adefee/Joker-ESO/README.md

 > Best enjoyed with Skooma, Joker offers a collection of various jokes, riddles, & other amusing pop-culture references both in and out of Tamriel.

-> Latest release contains Norris & ESO jokes (as a test & proof-of-concept; this is my first ESO addon), but more content coming super soon!
+> Latest release contains an assortment of Chuck Norris, ESO-related, Dad, and Edgy jokes (plus some sarcastic tidbits of wisdom), with more content coming super soon!

 ## Table of Contents